Wuzzmi/swe1r-autosplitter-libresplit/README.md

 # STAR WARS RACER AUTOSPLITTER (for LibreSplit)
 **A script that automates LibreSplit's timer, for Star Wars Episode I Racer speedruns.**
 Based on [Galeforce's LiveSplit Autosplitter](https://github.com/everalert/swe1r-autosplitter) v0.5.1
-The same autosplitter logic, converted to Lua, with some additions/compatibility changes.
+The same autosplitter logic converted to Lua, with some compatibility changes.

 > [!note]
-> This script includes all of the base functionalities required for all speedrun categories, but some extra features still have bugs/caveats, so is still a work in progress.
+> This script includes all of the basic functionalities required for all speedrun categories, but some features still have bugs/caveats, so it's still a work in progress.
 >
 > *\*\*Starred Features\*\** indicate that, that feature currently has a bug/caveat associated with it.
 >
 > Unlike [LiveSplit](https://github.com/LiveSplit/LiveSplit), [LibreSplit](https://github.com/LibreSplit/LibreSplit/tree/main) currently has no support for managing autosplitter settings.
-To resolve this difference, this script utilizes in script settings, and the ability to print these stats in the terminal.
+To resolve this difference, the provided scripts utilize in script settings that can be edited for complete settings control.
+For easy category switching 3 variants of the default script are provided.
+These variants are identical to the default script, they just have different preset settings set, so the settings can be fully edited as well.

 ### FEATURES
 * Auto start when file is opened, or *\*\*optionally when "Start Race" is selected\*\**